 The illegal copying or distribution of software that’s copyright-protected is called counterfeiting.
 It’s typically done to imitate the original product and redistribute it.
-Other than the counterfeit software itself, elements such as security features, license agreements, labels, packaging, and registration cards can also be copied.
+Other than the counterfeit software, security features, license agreements, labels, packaging, and registration cards can also be copied.

 Internet piracy also involves copying and uploading licensed software to the internet.
 Users who download pirated programs are also held legally responsible for internet piracy.
 Even those committed to only purchasing software from official vendors can easily be tricked into piracy because websites can be made to look almost identical to the official publisher’s page.

 Some peer-to-peer networks that let you transfer copyright-protected programs should also be avoided because it’s hard to tell which programs are under copyright protection and which aren’t.
-While peer-to-peer networks are entirely legal, you’ll be committing a crime if you download copyrighted content.
+While peer-to-peer networks are entirely legal, you’ll commit a crime if you download copyrighted content.

-End-user piracy can often be seen in friend groups or among students who might not be fully aware of how serious such actions are.
+End-user piracy can often be seen in friend groups or among students who might not fully know how such severe actions are.
 Additionally, having unlicensed software installed is common within homes and even workplaces.